martinthomson/wt-session-limits/draft-thomson-webtrans-session-limit.md

 STREAM frames.
 This especially applies if there are other users of streams on the connection.

+Each endpoint maintains four counters along with each session.
+These counters correspond to all combinations of local- and peer-initiated unidirection and bidirectional streams.
+When a stream associated with a session is created, the corresponding counter is increased.

+For locally-initiated streams, streams cannot be created if the counter would exceed the corresponding value provided by a peer in the WT_MAX_STREAMS capsule.

+For peer-initiated streams, any newly created stream causes the counter to increase by one.
+If this exceeds the value sent in a WT_MAX_STREAMS capsule, the endpoint treats that as a protocol violation.
+Endpoints MUST close sessions that cause protocol violations and MAY close the entire connection at their discretion.

 The WT_STREAMS_BLOCKED capsule is sent to indicate that an endpoint was unable to create a stream due to the session-level stream limit.